 - A sense of belonging to a community.

 As well as improving individual lives and community togetherness, The Cares Family has also had a major impact at the systemic level.
 In 2018, the then Prime Minister launched the world's first ever government-level loneliness strategy, which we lobbied for and helped shape, at a Cares Family social club.

 We have received coverage in The Economist, The Times, The Guardian, The Telegraph and on BBC1’s News At Ten and Channel 4 and Sky News as well as through cultural figures including Russell Howard, Stewart Lee and Florence and the Machine.

-And in 2018, our Founder and CEO was appointed one of the inaugural 20 Obama Fellows, selected from 21,000 applicants around the world – further amplifying the importance of our issues and our model.
+And in 2018, our Founder and CEO was appointed one of the inaugural 20 Obama Fellows, selected from 21,000 applicants around the world – amplifying the importance of our issues and our model around the world.
 A film about our work, retweeted by Barack Obama in 2018, was viewed 1.5 million times in three days, and Obama tweeted again about our work during the Covid-19 crisis in 2020.